easypanel-io/website/docs/05-templates/baserow/index.md

 ## Benefits

-- No-Code Database: Create your own online database without any technical experience.
+- No-Code Database Creation: Baserow allows you to create your own online database without any technical experience.
+It's a user-friendly no-code tool that gives you the powers of a developer without leaving your browser.
-- Flexible Software: Tailored to your needs instead of the other way around.
-Clear and accessible data for all team members.
-- Easy Integration: Easily integrate with other software and collaborate in real-time.
+- Flexible and Customizable: With Baserow, you decide how you want to structure everything.
+It's a flexible software tailored to your needs.
+You can manage customers, products, airplanes or all of them.
+If you know how a spreadsheet works, you know how Baserow works.
+- Real-Time Collaboration: Baserow allows you to collaborate in real-time, ensuring clear and accessible data by all your team members.
+It's a one-stop solution for all your project, idea, and note organization needs.
-- Open Source: Built with modern and proven frameworks.
-Self-hosted option available.
+- Self-Hosted and Open Source: Baserow is an open-source platform that you can self-host.
+It's built with modern and proven frameworks, making it a breeze for developers.
+It supports custom and third-party plugins.
-- Different Pricing Plans: Choose from a free plan, premium plan, or advanced plan based on your needs.

 ## Features

-- User-Friendly Interface: Works similar to a spreadsheet, making it easy to use for anyone familiar with spreadsheets.
+- Unlimited Rows: Baserow offers unlimited rows, making it a powerful tool for managing large amounts of data.
+- Integration with Other Software: Baserow can easily integrate with other software, making it a versatile tool for managing and organizing data.
-- Custom Plugins: Easily create custom plugins with the provided boilerplate or use third-party plugins.
+- Custom Plugins: Baserow allows you to easily create custom plugins or use third-party ones, providing a high level of customization and flexibility.
-- Unlimited Rows: No limit on the number of rows in your database.
-- Fast Performance: Continuously tested with 100,000+ rows per table for blazingly fast performance.
-- Premium and Enterprise Features: Export data to Excel, XML, or JSON.
-Role-based permissions.
-Kanban and Calendar views.
-Admin panel, signup rules, SSO login, and more.
+- Role-Based Permissions: Baserow offers role-based permissions, allowing you to control who has access to what data.
+- Data Visualization: Baserow offers various ways to visualize your data, including a Kanban or Calendar view.

 ## Links